palomachain/paloma.py/README.md

 ## Getting Blockchain Information

-Once properly configured, the `LCDClient` instance will allow you to interact with the Terra blockchain.
+Once properly configured, the `LCDClient` instance will allow you to interact with the Paloma blockchain.
 Try getting the latest block height:

 ```
 >>> paloma.tendermint.block_info()['block']['header']['height']